Emil Hansson: Birmingham City

+Blackpool (loan)

 On 1 August 2025, Hansson joined Blackpool on a season-long loan.
+He was recalled in January 2026, having played 17 league games for the League One side.

+Excelsior

+In January 2026, Hansson joined Eredivisie club Excelsior on a permanent transfer, signing a contract running until the end of the 2025–26 season.
+He made his debut for the club on 10 January, replacing Gyan de Regt in the 61st minute of a 5–1 loss to PSV.
+On 6 February, he scored his first goal for Excelsior in a 2–0 away victory against NAC Breda.

+Zaragoza

+On 9 July 2026, Hansson switched teams and countries again, signing a two-year contract with Real Zaragoza of the Spanish Primera Federación.

 International career

 Hansson gained four caps for the Sweden national under-17 team, but later decided to play for Norway.
 As a result, he appeared in 10 matches each for Norway U16s and U17s, nine for the U18s and three for the U19s.

 In December 2018, Hansson finally decided on representing Sweden, and on 22 March 2019, he appeared in a friendly against Russia in Marbella, Spain, for the first time for the Sweden national under-21 team.